melissakendall/melissakendall.github.io/about.md

 Melissa lives in Regina, Saskatchewan; the capital city that feels like a small town.
 A passionate public speaker, board game enthusiast and lover of all things Halloween, she spends her free time writing and spoiling her two cats.

+Melissa is represented by Lane Clark at [ArtHouse Literary](https://arthouselit.com/).

 ---

 <table style="text-align:center">